 Why are Raincoats and Umbrellas Made of Synthetic Fibers?

-If you buy umbrellas nowadays, you will notice right away that the fabric on them is made of synthetic fibers such as nylon, vice some natural fibers.
+If you buy umbrellas nowadays, you will immediately notice that the fabric is made of synthetic fibers, such as nylon, rather than some natural fibers.
 You may wonder why this is true, especially since many people are concerned about the environment.

 Why are umbrellas made up of synthetic clothes?